Ultimate fate of the universe: Observation

 In 1929, Edwin Hubble published his conclusion, based on his observations of Cepheid variable stars in distant galaxies, that the universe was expanding.
 From then on, the beginning of the universe and its possible end have been the subjects of serious scientific investigation.

 Big Bang and Steady State theories

 In 1927, Georges Lemaître set out a theory that has since come to be called the Big Bang theory of the origin of the universe.
 In 1948, Fred Hoyle set out his opposing Steady State theory in which the universe continually expanded but remained statistically unchanged as new matter is constantly created.
-These two theories were active contenders until the 1965 discovery, by Arno Penzias and Robert Wilson, of the cosmic microwave background radiation, a fact that is a straightforward prediction of the Big Bang theory, and one that the original Steady State theory could not account for.
+These two theories were active contenders until the 1965 discovery, by Arno Allan Penzias and Robert Woodrow Wilson, of the cosmic microwave background radiation, a fact that is a straightforward prediction of the Big Bang theory, and one that the original Steady State theory could not account for.
 As a result, the Big Bang theory quickly became the most widely held view of the origin of the universe.